SteelCompendium/data-md-dse/Bestiary/Human Bandit Chief.md

   - Area
   distance: 10 burst
   target: Each ally
+  effects:
+  - name: Effect
     effect: 'Each target shifts up to their speed.
-Until the end of the encounter, any
-    enemy takes a bane on attacks against the bandit chief or any of the bandit chief’s allies if they are adjacent to that target. '
+Until the end of the encounter, any enemy takes a bane on attacks against the bandit chief or any of the bandit chief’s allies if they are adjacent to that target. '
 - name: Lead From the Front
   type: Villain Action
   cost: 3 VP